AndyObtiva/glimmer-dsl-swt/README.md

 ![Eclipse SWT RCP NASA Mars Rover](/images/glimmer-eclipse-swt-rcp-nasa-mars-rover.png)

-[Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) 4.25.0.0 includes [SWT 4.24](https://download.eclipse.org/eclipse/downloads/drops4/R-4.24-202206070700/), which was released on June 7, 2022.
+[Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) 4.25.0.0 includes [SWT 4.25](https://download.eclipse.org/eclipse/downloads/drops4/R-4.25-202208311800/), which was released on 31 Aug 2022.
 Gem version numbers are in sync with the SWT library versions.
 The first two digits represent the SWT version number.
 The last two digits represent the minor and patch versions of Glimmer DSL for SWT.

 **Starting in version 4.20.0.0, [Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) comes with the new [***Shine***](/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md#shine) syntax** for highly intuitive and visually expressive View/Model Attribute Mapping, relying on `<=>` for bidirectional (two-way) data-binding and `<=` for unidirectional (one-way) data-binding, providing an alternative to the `bind` keyword.
 That was [originally conceived back in 2007](https://andymaleh.blogspot.com/2007/12/data-shining-in-glimmer.html).